IndianOpenSourceFoundation/dynamic-cli/README.md

 **8.** Create a [PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) !

-**9.** **Congratulations!** Sit and relax, you've made your contribution to Dynamic-CLI project. ynamic CLI is a part of these open source programs
+**9.** **Congratulations!** Sit and relax, you've made your contribution to Dynamic-CLI project.

+### Dynamic CLI is a part of these open source programs

 <p align="center">